Accepted Students, REGISTER HERE:

 As ever, expect to participate in over ten hours of intensive fiction, poetry, songwriting, creative non-fiction, script writing and filmmaking workshops; exchange and critique manuscripts; attend interactive craft sessions; and meet one-on-one with your workshop leader.
 In addition to Moth storytelling, poetry slams, & open mic sessions, we will offer agri-tutorials on beekeeping, soil building, & environmental stewardship.

 This year, we are offering adult classes as well.
-Teachers, writerly parents, and other aspiring authors are welcome to join us, and will be assigned to an adult-only workshop.
+Teachers, writerly parents, and other aspiring authors are welcome to join us, and will be assigned to an adults-only workshop.